macrocosm-os/data-universe/docs/validator.md

 ## Flags

-The Validator offers some flags to customize properties, such as the database name and the maximum amount of data to store.
+The Validator offers some flags to customize properties.

 You can view the full set of flags by running
 ```shell